vishalbalaji/firebox/README.md

 ## Usage

 You can run `firebox --help` to print out a list of available commands.
+Same goes for all available commands(for example, `firebox service --help`).

 ### Initialization